 where $\mathbf{1} = (1,\dots,1)^{\top} \in \mathbb{R}^{p}$, the gross exposure constraint $c$ varies from 1 to 4, and $\widehat{\bSigma}$ is one of the volatility matrix estimators obtained from S-POET, D-POET, POET, and SamCov.
 At the beginning of each week, we obtained optimal portfolios based on each estimator using the past 12 months' returns and held these portfolios for one week.
 We then computed the square root of the realized volatility using the weekly log-returns.
 Their averages were recorded for the out-of-sample risk.
 We examined six out-of-sample periods: 2018, 2019, 2020, 2021, 2022, and the full period from 2018 to 2022.

 Figure \ref{ALLPLOT_1yr} illustrates the out-of-sample risks of the portfolios constructed by SamCov, POET, D-POET, and S-POET under varying exposure constraints.
-To draw readable plots, we presented the best performing results among $k=1,\ldots,5$ for each estimator type and each period.
-We used subscripts to explicitly denote the frequency of the data used, with W (blue lines) and D (red lines) representing weekly and daily data, respectively.
+To draw readable plots, we presented the best performing results among the range of $k$ for each estimator type and each period.
+We used subscripts to explicitly denote the frequency of the data used, with W (blue lines), 2D (purple lines), and D (red lines) representing weekly, two-day window, and daily data, respectively.
 As shown in Figure \ref{ALLPLOT_1yr}, S-POET consistently outperforms the other estimators.
-Specifically, for all periods except 2021, S-POET reduces the minimum risks by 4.7\%--10.2\% compared to the best estimator among the other methods.
+Specifically, for all periods except 2021, S-POET$_{\text{W}}$ reduces the minimum risks by 4.7\%--10.2\% compared to the best estimator among the other methods.
 When comparing the estimation procedures with the same frequency observations, D-POET exhibits lower risks than POET and SamCov.